- 1 Monarch Beach Resort, Dana Point

 Dolphin Bay Resort & Spa, Pismo Beach

-Perched on a bluff overlooking California’s rough Central Coast, just 10 minutes south of San Luis Obispo and midway between SF and LA, is the all-suite Dolphin Bay Resort & Spa.
+Perched on a bluff overlooking California’s rough Central Coast, just 10 minutes south of San Luis Obispo and midway between San Francisco and LA, is the all-suite Dolphin Bay Resort & Spa.
 Spacious suites done up in classic beachy decor and a year-round heated infinity pool are enough to make it a solid stay, but its location is really what’s worth writing home about.
 Take advantage of complimentary bike rentals and navigate nearby coastal trails and the Palisades Bluffs Park—with a little forethought, you can even arrange for gourmet picnic basket.
 If you’d prefer a liquid lunch, the wineries and tasting rooms of Edna Valley, Arroyo Grande, and Avila Valley are just minutes away.

 Surf & Sand Resort, Laguna Beach